ronv3/data-eng-group12/README.md

 > Note: EMTA is **company-level**.
 We **do not** store property-level turnover.
 Any distribution to properties (e.g., proportional by beds) is computed in queries and labeled **modeled**.

-## Files
+## Directories
-- `schema.sql` — DDL for all dims/facts (Postgres-flavored; should also work with minor tweaks in other RDBMS).
+- `airflow` — Contains Airflow DAGs and ClickHouse DDL
+- `models` — DBT data models
-- `sample_inserts.sql` — a handful of rows to illustrate table shapes.
+- `snapshots` — DBT snapshots of data
+- `target` — DBT configurations
+- `docker` — Includes airflow Docker image
+- `src` — Contains data ingestion scripts
+-

 ## Star Schema (tables)
 - **Facts**